CBT (Cognitive Behavioural Therapy) Diploma

 The International Association for Hypnotherapy & Psychotherapy (APHP)

-The mornings address gaining theoretical knowledge, including assessment, planning action, intervention and evaluation skills while the afternoons consist of workshops that enable the student to harness and practise what they have learned.
+The course provides theoretical knowledge, assessment, planning action, intervention and evaluation skills as well as giving participants the opportunity to practise what they have learned.
 The curriculum includes minor and major mental health problems such as: anxiety states, panic disorder, OCD, depression, insomnia, eating disorders, IBS, stress, and weight reduction.

-Participants are required to provide advance information about the issues that their current clients are dealing with so that case studies and examples of different scenarios can be addressed in the course.
+Participants will benefit most by sharing the issues that their current clients are dealing with so that personal experience can be addressed in addition to the case studies and different scenarios covered in the course.

 All those who complete the course will receive a Certificate of Attendance.
-A diploma is awarded to those who pass the examination.
+Two Diplomas are awarded to those who elect to take the post-course examinations and pass at the required standard.

-The extensive course material, including a manual of over 80 pages, is also provided as soft copy, so that forms can be printed off, etc.
+Participants will receive extensive course materials, some of which will also provided as soft copies after the course, so that forms and scripts can be printed off.